This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Start by removing the stem from the eggplant and cutting it in half lengthwise.
-Drizzle each half with ½ tablespoon of olive oil and season with ½ teaspoon of salt and ¼ teaspoon of black pepper.
-Place them cut side up on a baking sheet and bake for 25 minutes.
+• Remove the stem and cut the eggplant in half lengthwise.
+Drizzle each half with ½ tablespoon olive oil and season with ½ teaspoon salt and ¼ teaspoon black pepper.
+Place cut side up on a baking sheet and bake for 25 minutes.

-• In a large skillet, heat 1 tablespoon of olive oil over medium heat.
-Add the chopped onions and garlic, cooking until they soften, about 3 minutes.
+• Heat 1 tablespoon olive oil in a skillet over medium heat.
+Add the onions and garlic and cook until softened, about 3 minutes.
+Stir in the chopped eggplant and cook for 5 minutes.
+Remove from heat.

-• In a large bowl, mix together the cheddar cheese, parmesan cheese, oregano, basil, ⅛ teaspoon of salt, ⅛ teaspoon of black pepper, and an egg.
+• In a bowl, mix the cheddar cheese, Parmesan cheese, oregano, basil, ⅛ teaspoon salt, ⅛ teaspoon black pepper, and the egg.
+Stir in the cooked eggplant mixture.

-• Spoon this combined mixture back into the eggplant shells.
+• Spoon the filling back into the eggplant skins.

 Notes